-First North is a Nordic-Baltic alternative marketplace for trading in shares.
+First North is a Nordic-Baltic alternative marketplace for trading in shares and bonds.
 For a company, First North combines the benefits of being public with simplicity.
-It is a marketplace tailored for companies that are interested in taking advantage of the financial markets, but that may be unable to do so on the Baltic main market.
+It is a marketplace tailored for companies that are interested in taking advantage of the financial markets, but that may be unable to do so on the regulated market.
 First North is suitable for:

 - Growth companies with ambition to develop